Coleman Hell among wave of musicians sharing their own mental health struggles

 "Manic" arrives as more artists pour their darkest struggles with mental illness into their work.

-Logic earned heaps of acclaim last year with "1-800-273-8255," a suicide prevention track that included Grammy-winner Alessia Cara on vocals.
+Logic earned heaps of acclaim last year with "1-800-273-8255," a suicide prevention track that included Grammy-winner Alessia Cara of Brampton, Ont., on vocals.
 The song was written after the rapper was diagnosed with derealization, a type of anxiety that makes the external world feel unreal.

-Florida rapper Xxxtantacion's entire 2017 album, called "17," weighs heavily on the details of his depression, with one song dedicated to the suicide of his friend Jocelyn Flores.
+Florida rapper Xxxtantacion's entire 2017 album, called "17," leans heavily on the details of his depression, with one song dedicated to the suicide of his friend Jocelyn Flores.

 Rap and hip hop are among Hell's favourite genres, he said, and might have subconsciously motivated his latest song.
 He points to Lil Uzi Vert's hit "XO Tour Llif3," which dives into weighty feelings of sadness and isolation while touring, as one source of inspiration.